 What Art Galleries Can Do With Social Media

-by Zachary Adam Cohen on December 26, 2009
+by ZAC on December 26, 2009

 The past couple of days have seen me extend my blogging reach into the art world with a series of posts that are definitely striking a nerve.
 As much as I like and need to criticize, I think my critique is worth more when I praise and offer assistance as part of my writing.
 That will be the purpose of this post, at least in part, because the balance between being positive and negative is a delicate one.